Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Uniqueness and Existence Theorem

 \subsection{Uniqueness Theorem for Linear Systems of First Order}

 The method of "energy integrals" permits a transparent uniqueness proof for hyperbolic systems of first order \cite{14}.
 We write the in- homogeneous system in the vector and matrix form

 where $u$ is the unknown vector function, $A(x, t)$ and $B(x, t)$ are given matrices, and $c(x, t)$ is a given vector.
 We assume, moreover, that $A$ has continuous derivatives ie ($A \in C^{1}$ ) and that $B$ and $c$ are continuous.
-Without restriction of generality we assume for the proof that $A=\left(a_{i k}(x, t)\right)$ is a symmetric matrix and we can convert a linear hyperbolic system into a symmetric form (e.g., into characteristic normal form).
-The following is done for a quasi linear hyperbolic system( Similarly follows for a linear system)
+Without the restriction of generality, we assume for the proof that $A=\left(a_{i k}(x, t)\right)$ is a symmetric matrix, and we can convert a linear hyperbolic system into a symmetric form (e.g., into the characteristic normal form).
+The following is done for a quasi-linear hyperbolic system( Similarly follows for a linear system)